TAROM Flight 371: Technical investigation

-Investigators discovered that there was a problem with the automatic throttle system (ATS), which controls the throttle of aircraft's engines.
+Investigators discovered that there was a problem with the autothrottle system (ATS), which controls the throttle of aircraft's engines.
 During their examination on the aircraft's logbook, they discovered that during the aircraft's climb after takeoff, engine no. 1 had a tendency to go back to idle when switching from take-off power to climb power.
 The reason was unknown.
 After maintenance by ground crew, the malfunction did not occur again until 16 March 1995.
 Nonetheless, the ground crew warned about a possible recurrence of the malfunction.
 From the aircraft history record obtained from the FAA, a similar malfunction had been reported during its operation with Delta Air Lines.
 Delta performed the same actions that TAROM did.

 Airbus was aware of the ATS malfunction.
 This defect could cause either the jamming of both throttles and ATS disconnection, or one throttle moving to idle while the other remained above climb power without ATS disconnection.
 Investigators stated that the most probable cause of this malfunction was due to the excessive friction in the kinematic linkages between the throttle and the ATS coupling units.
 At the time of the accident, the Flight Crew Operating Manual (FCOM) issued by Airbus did not include the procedures to cope with this anomaly, but the FCOM issued by TAROM and Swissair did include these procedures.
 The cockpit voice recorder also indicated that it appeared that Captain Bătănoiu had a health problem.

 Criminal investigation

 In March 1995, a criminal investigation was started by the Prosecutor's Office attached to the Bucharest Tribunal with the objective of establishing the circumstances of the air crash.

 In 1997, the case was transferred from the Prosecutor's Office attached to the Bucharest Tribunal to Prosecutor's Office attached to the Bucharest Court of Appeal because of lack of legal competence.
-Since then, the case remains unsolved and in 2008, at the request of Prosecutor General Laura Codruța Kövesi, it has been revealed that the case files are completely missing.
+Since then, the case remains unsolved and in 2008, at the request of Prosecutor General Laura Codruța Kövesi, it has been revealed that the case files were completely missing.